kimfucious/cowsay/README.md

   - The web app will run on (port 80) at http://localhost
   - The api will run on port 4000.
 You can access `graphiql` at http://localhost:4000/graphql
   - The database will run on port 27017.
-You can access it using [Compass](https://www.mongodb.com/products/compass) with mongodb://user:secret@localhost:27017/cowsay?authSource=cowsay.
+You can access it, using [Compass](https://www.mongodb.com/products/compass), with mongodb://user:secret@localhost:27017/cowsay?authSource=cowsay

 - Changes made to the app or api code will restart the respective services on save.

-- The db gets created with users on first run of `docker-compose`, but, again, you need to ensure that the file permissions are set correctly on `mongodb_data`, as just stated, in order for things to work.
+- The db gets created on first run of `docker-compose`, but, again, you need to ensure that the file permissions are set correctly on `mongodb_data`, as just stated, in order for things to work.
 See note [here](https://github.com/bitnami/bitnami-docker-mongodb#persisting-your-database) for details.

+- An initial `db` root and admin user are created on the first run of 1docker-compose`.

+☝️ Subsequent starts will not create db users, if/when you change environement variables!
+If you want to do that, rebuild the database.
+See [here](#rebuild-the-database) for help on that.

-- An initial admin user, `elsie@cowsay.moo`, is created when the API is first run.
+- An initial `web-app` admin user, `elsie@cowsay.moo`, is created when the API is first run.
 The initial password is set to `Passw0rd123`.
+This can be changed in `cowsay-api/src/start.js`.

-- env files are found in each directory, including the root directory.
+- Env files are found in each directory, including the root directory.
 These files have been intentionally _not excluded_ from this repo, but should be, if/when you ever fork a copy of this repo for anything going forward.
 See [here](https://www.npmjs.com/package/dotenv#should-i-commit-my-env-file) for details.

 - Yes, the Auth0 client secret has been rotated.